Name: Shiranui Genma

 Dreams and Ambitions: Serve in ANBU, learn a bunch of cool jutsu, invent some cool jutsu, and maybe one day become a jounin-sensei.
 Be on the team that takes down Orochimaru once and for all.

 Family: Genma’s childhood was scented with steel, flour, yeast, and the sweetness of red bean paste.
-His mother was a chuunin who died when he was two.
-His father is a baker.
+His mother, Azaki Etsuko, was a chuunin who died when he was two.
+His maternal grandmother, Azaki Fumiko, was also a ninja who hailed from a rural community in northwestern Fire country.
+The Azaki clan allied with Konoha when the Hidden Leaf was founded.
+Genma’s father is a baker.
 Though Yuuichi loves and supports his ninja son, he doesn’t quite understand him.
 And he’s not at all sure he thinks Genma should be in ANBU.

 Friends: Has been friends with Yamashiro Aoba since they were both at the Academy.
 Generally well-liked by his peers.
 Still friendly with his most recent ANBU captain, Hajime.
 Was on the same ANBU rookie team with Sarutobi Asuma, where they became buddies, in part because Genma just wasn’t that impressed that Asuma was the Sandaime’s son.
 He was sorry when Asuma left to join the Twelve Guardians, but understood why his friend had taken the opportunity: if the tables had been turned and Genma’d been offered the position, he’d have taken it too.